Fitness centre managers generally work in centres or clubs that contain a fitness suite or gym and perhaps some or all of the following:

 catering and other recreational facilities.

-Large centres may have a team of several managers.
+Large centres may have a team of several managers who specialise in certain areas.

 Typical work activities

 Tasks vary according to the size and facilities of the centre or club.
 There are also some differences between local authority and privately run establishments.
-Common tasks may include:
+In general though, the work of a fitness centre manager may include:

 designing and promoting activities to meet customer demand and generate revenue;